-"But what are they organized for?" said Coningsby.
-"At the best to turn out the Whigs.
+'But what are they organised for?' said Coningsby.
+'At the best to turn out the Whigs.
 And when you have turned out the Whigs, what then?
-You may get your Ducal Coronet, sir.
-But a Duke now is not as great a man as a Baron was but a century back.
+You may get your ducal coronet, sir.
+But a duke now is not so great a man as a baron was but a century back.
 We cannot struggle against the irresistible stream of circumstances.
 Power has left our order; this is not an age for factitious aristocracy.
-As for my grandmother's barony, I should look upon the termination of its abeyance in my favour, as the act of my political extinction.
-What we want, sir, is not to fashion new Dukes and furbish up old Baronies; but to establish great principles which may maintain the realm and secure the happiness of the People.
-Let me see Authority once more honoured; a solemn Reverence again the habit of our lives; let me see Property acknowledging as in the old days of faith, that Labour is his twin brother, and that the essence of all tenure is the performance of duty; let results such as these be brought about, and let me participate, however feebly, in the great fulfilment; and public life then indeed becomes a noble career, and a seat in Parliament an enviable distinction."
+As for my grandmother's barony, I should look upon the termination of its abeyance in my favour as the act of my political extinction.
+What we want, sir, is not to fashion new dukes and furbish up old baronies, but to establish great principles which may maintain the realm and secure the happiness of the people.
+Let me see authority once more honoured; a solemn reverence again the habit of our lives; let me see property acknowledging, as in the old days of faith, that labour is his twin brother, and that the essence of all tenure is the performance of duty; let results such as these be brought about, and let me participate, however feebly, in the great fulfilment, and public life then indeed becomes a noble career, and a seat in Parliament an enviable distinction.'

-"I tell you what it is, Harry," said Lord Monmouth, very drily, "members of this family may think as they like, but they must act as I please.
-You must go down on Friday to Darlford and declare yourself a candidate for the town, or I shall re-consider our mutual positions.
-I would say, you must go to-morrow; but it is but courteous to Rigby to give him a previous intimation of your movement.
+'I tell you what it is, Harry,' said Lord Monmouth, very drily, 'members of this family may think as they like, but they must act as I please.
+You must go down on Friday to Darlford and declare yourself a candidate for the town, or I shall reconsider our mutual positions.
+I would say, you must go to-morrow; but it is only courteous to Rigby to give him a previous intimation of your movement.
 And that cannot be done to-day.
-I sent for Rigby this morning on other business which now occupies me; and find he is out of town.
+I sent for Rigby this morning on other business which now occupies me, and find he is out of town.
 He will return to-morrow; and will be here at three o'clock, when you can meet him.
-You will meet him I doubt not like a man of sense," added Lord Monmouth, looking at Coningsby with a glance such as he had never before encountered, "who is not prepared to sacrifice all the objects of life, for the pursuit of some fantastical puerilities."
+You will meet him, I doubt not, like a man of sense,' added Lord Monmouth, looking at Coningsby with a glance such as he had never before encountered, 'who is not prepared to sacrifice all the objects of life for the pursuit of some fantastical puerilities.'

-His Lordship rang a bell on his table for Villebecque, and to prevent any further conversation, resumed his papers.
+His Lordship rang a bell on his table for Villebecque; and to prevent any further conversation, resumed his papers.

-It would have been difficult for any person, unconcious of crime, to have felt more dejected than Coningsby, when he rode out of the court- yard of Monmouth Houe.
+It would have been difficult for any person, unconscious of crime, to have felt more dejected than Coningsby when he rode out of the court-yard of Monmouth House.
 The love of Edith would have consoled him for the destruction of his prosperity; the proud fulfilment of his ambition might in time have proved some compensation for his crushed affections; but his present position seemed to offer no single source of solace.
-There came over him that irresistable conviction, that is at times the dark doom of all of us, that the bright period of our life is past; that a future awaits us only of anxiety, failure, mortification, depair; that none of our resplendent visions can be ever realized, and that we add but one more victim to the long and dreary catalogue of baffled aspirations.
+There came over him that irresistible conviction that is at times the dark doom of all of us, that the bright period of our life is past; that a future awaits us only of anxiety, failure, mortification, despair; that none of our resplendent visions can ever be realised: and that we add but one more victim to the long and dreary catalogue of baffled aspirations.